-Are you looking for a tutorial on how to whitewash your dated brick fireplace?
+Are you looking for a tutorial on how to whitewash your brick fireplace?

-This DIY fireplace makeover is easy, cheap, and doesn’t require any more than a beginner skill level!
+This whitewashed fireplace makeover is easy, cheap, and doesn’t require any more than a beginner skill level!

-Take a look at the ‘Before’ photo of our fireplace below.
+Below is the ‘Before’ photo of our fireplace before we whitewashed it.

-I am going to show you what product we used, tell you how much the makeover cost, and give you a step-by-step tutorial so that you can tackle this easy DIY project yourself.
+Today I’m sharing with you what product we used, how much the makeover cost, plus a step-by-step tutorial so that you can tackle this easy DIY project yourself.

 Disclosure: Affiliate links are used in this post, at no cost to you.